You are currently viewing El Chalten on a budget: 3-day hiking itinerary with free campsites

 Set off on the path heading to Fitzroy.
 You’ll pass a camp spot at Laguna Capri after about 2 hours, which makes for a great stop and a lunch break.
 Once reenergized, keep going for another 1 -1.5 hours to reach Poincenot.
 This is where you’ll set up camp for the night.

-Today is the big day: Laguna de Los Tres is the most iconic of the El Chalten hikes.
+Today is a big day: Laguna de Los Tres is the most iconic of the El Chalten hikes.
 And also the most difficult one of this itinerary.
-Luckily you’ll pass by the campsite again to continue the circuit, so you can leave your things there.
+The good news is that you’ll pass by the campsite again to continue the circuit, so you can leave your things there.
 Just take your valuables, water, a snack, and plenty of warm clothes as it is cold up there.
-An extra sweater/jacket, a hat, and gloves will all come in handy!
+An extra sweater or jacket, a hat, and gloves will all come in handy!

 If it looks like it’s going to be a nice and clear morning, try to make it for sunrise.
 Mount Fitzroy is even more beautiful when it is colored bright orange in the early morning light.
 It takes about 1 hour to reach the Laguna de los Tres viewpoint from the Poincenot campground when conditions are good.
 If the ground is slightly frozen over, calculate some extra time.
 There is no real rush today, especially if you went up for sunrise, so enjoy your time at the viewpoint.